goldenromeo/Project-2/README.md

 # Project-2
 UMBC CMSC 331 Project 2: This Project builds on [Project 1] (http://userpages.umbc.edu/~rommel1/CMSC331/Project1/) and adds the following:

-  * Two more data points were added to the DB, where the advisors' offices are located, and where they will meet with their student.
+  * two more data points were added to the DB, where the advisors' offices are located, and where they will meet with their student.
 When a student signs up for an appointment, this is also shown.